 Ever heard of Estrogen Dominance?
-Most women know that their estrogen levels decline as they age, however, despite this decline, it could still be responsible for some of the symptoms/problems that arise.
 It is a medical term defined as a condition where a woman has more estrogen in her body than is either required or healthy.
+This condition is evident in women who have deficient, normal or excessive estrogen but have little or no progesterone to balance the effect.

 This condition can occur at any age but is most likely to occur in the years preceding (perimenopause, the 2-10 year transitional stage before actual menopause) and during menopause.